 Vitamin C Why is it good for your skin?

-As a powerful anti-oxidant, Vitamin C can neutralise the free radicals that cause oxidative stress to skin and might lead to premature skin ageing.
-It is also essential to the production of collagen in skin cells, helping to support skin structure and delay signs of ageing.
+As a powerful anti-oxidant, Vitamin C neutralizes the free radicals that cause oxidative stress to skin and lead to premature skin aging.
+It is also essential to the production of collagen in skin cells, helping to support skin structure and delay signs of aging.

-Vitamin C has been proven to help neutralise the free radicals in our body that lead to oxidative stress.
-This might help to prevent premature skin ageing and delay the visible signs of biological skin ageing.
-Oxidative stress might lead to dull, tired-looking skin and Vitamin C can give it the boost it needs to look younger and fresher.
+Vitamin C is proven to help neutralize the free radicals in our body that lead to oxidative stress.
+This helps to prevent premature skin aging and delay the visible signs of biological skin aging.
+Oxidative stress leads to dull, tired-looking skin and Vitamin C gives it the boost it needs to look younger and fresher.
 You can find out more in What are free radicals and how do they affect skin?

 Vitamin C helps in two ways.
 Firstly, it is essential to the production of collagen in skin cells.
 Secondly, as a powerful anti-oxidant, Vitamin C helps to protect skin from the free radicals that break down the cells that produce skin components such as collagen and speed up its degradation.

 Vitamin C is also increasingly used in topically (externally applied) skin care products.
-It is used to give skin a boost and to keep it looking young, healthy and radiant and is often one of the first anti-ageing products people use and you can find out more in anti-ageing in your 20s.
+It is used to give skin a boost and to keep it looking young, healthy and radiant and is often one of the first anti-aging products people use and you can find out more in anti-aging in your 20s.

-Vitamin C is increasingly popular in skin care products where it can help give skin a boost and keep it to look young and radiant.
+Vitamin C is increasingly popular in topical (meaning externally applied) skin care products where it can help give skin a boost and keep it to look young and radiant.